-Florida “Mini TCPA” Law Impacts Outbound Sales and Lead Generation
+Florida “mini TCPA” Law Impacts Outbound Sales and Lead Generation

 New Florida legislation effective July 1, 2021 amends the state's existing telemarketing laws and adds legal bite to autodialer consent requirements.
 By expanding the definitions and enforcements of the provisions, the scope of the new restrictions impacts outbound sales and lead generation companies that use calling, texting, and voicemail for outreach to Florida residents and area codes.